9 Ways to Celebrate Christmas When Money is Tight

 Visit the lights.

 Look up the best light displays in town, then make some hot chocolate to bring along with you as you embark on a night of seeking them out together.
 Load the kids up and set out on a drive.
-You’ll discover hours of free entertainment from the comfort of your vehicle.
+You’ll discover hours of free socially distanced entertainment from the comfort of your vehicle.

 Embrace the four-gift rule.

 Every child gets four gifts: something they want, something they need, something to wear, and something to read.
 This can be done for relatively cheap if you do it right.
 Return to those dollar stores and second-hand shops for the something they want, something they need, and something to wear.
 Remember that two of those three things are items you likely would have bought for them anyway—you’re just saving it to have something to wrap and place under Christmas tree.
-For something to read, visit a used bookstore.
+For something to read, visit a local used bookstore.

 Find a way to give back.